-- Use Headings Correctly - Every page should have an H1 heading (usually the page title), then H2 Heading as the major section headings, down to H3, H4 etc. The headings also need to be used in the correct order.
+- Use Headings Correctly - Every page should have an H1 heading (usually the page title), then H2 Heading as the major section headings, down to H3, H4, etc. The headings also need to be used in the correct order.

 - Use Lists Appropriately - Lists convey a hierarchical content structure to screen reader users.
 Unordered list <ul> should be used when list items can be arranged randomly, while ordered list <ol> should be used when a sequential order is important.

 - Hyperlink Text - Making hyperlinks accessible is one of the most important aspects of web accessibility.
-How to use hyperlinks: Select Insert Quicklink icon, then select URL in the popup window, enter the URL and the Title that describes the link’s destination.
+How to use hyperlinks: Select Insert Quicklink icon, then select URL in the popup window, enter the URL and the title that describes the link’s destination.

 - Markup Tables Appropriately - A table contains columns or rows that show the meaning of the data in the grid.
-Sighted user can quickly make visual association between the data and the row/column headers, however the users who cannot see the table cannot make the visual associations, they rely on the screen reader to navigate through the cells one at a time, and hear the column/row headers if the table is marked up properly.
+Sighted users can quickly make the visual association between the data and the row/column headers, however, the users who cannot see the table cannot make the visual associations, they rely on the screen reader to navigate through the cells one at a time, and hear the column/row headers if the table is marked up properly.
 How to mark up tables: Select the cells to be marked up as a table header, select Table Cell Properties then chose Cell Type as Column Header or Row Header.